ZuGao/microgateway/charts/microgateway/README.md

     - name: "dockersecret"
 ```

-### config.tlsSecretName
+### tlsSecretName
 The TLS certificates that are used by the Microgateway can be stored in a secret, so that only the secret name needs to be specified during deployment.
 Microgateway certificates include both Virtual Host TLS certificates and the TLS certificates for the backend if the backend is to be connected via TLS.
 Depending on the desired TLS configuration, other certificates are required in Secret.
 Virtual Host TLS needs the keys `tls.crt`, `tls.key` and `ca.crt`.
 Make sure to update `route.tls.destinationCACertificate` accordingly, if used.
 Backend TLS needs the keys `backend-client.crt`, `backend-client.key` and `backend-server-validation-ca.crt`.

 For example, this secret can be created as follows:
 ```